KhaledElrefaey/EchoFlow-Net/README.md

 ---

-## 🧠 Overview
+## Overview
-**EchoEF-Net** is a deep learning pipeline implemented entirely in a single **Jupyter Notebook (`.ipynb`)** for automated estimation of left-ventricular ejection fraction (LVEF) from echocardiographic segmentation using the **CAMUS dataset**.
+**EchoEF-Net** is a pipeline that uses deep learning, implemented completely in a single **Jupyter Notebook (`.ipynb`)** for the purpose of automated estimation of left-ventricular ejection fraction (LVEF) from echocardiographic segmentation using **CAMUS dataset**.
-The notebook trains a segmentation model, computes ejection fractions from LV cavity contours, and applies a **calibration step** to enhance agreement with reference measurements.
+This notebook is for training a segmentation model, computing left-ventricular ejection fractions from LV cavity contours, and then applying **calibration** to improve agreement with reference measurements.

 ---

-## 📊 Key Results
+## Main Results
 | Stage | MAE (%) | Bias (%) | SD (%) | LoA | r | R² |
 |:------|:---------|:----------|:--------|:----------------|:--:|:--:|
 | Pre-calibration | 6.30 [5.54,7.07]  | 3.32 [1.98,4.60]  | 6.71  | [-9.84,16.47]  | 0.847 | 0.717 |
 | Post-calibration | 4.98 [4.24,5.78] | -0.01 [-1.26,1.19] | 6.40 | [-12.55,12.54] | 0.845 | 0.714 |

-> Calibration reduces systematic bias and improves clinical reliability of EF prediction.
+> Calibration was found to reduce systematic bias and enhance clinical reliability of LVEF prediction.

 ---

-## ⚙️ Notebook Contents
+## Notebook Contents

-1. **Data Loading and Preprocessing**
+1. **Loading and Preprocessing Data**
-   - Imports and processes the **CAMUS dataset** (2- and 4-chamber views).
+   - Importing and processing **CAMUS dataset** (2-Chamber and 4-Chamber views).
-   - Splits data into training, validation, and test sets.
+   - Splitting data into training and validation sets

-2. **Model Architecture**
+2. **Architecture of the Model**
-   - Implements segmentation models using **Segmentation Models PyTorch (SMP)**.
+   - Implementing segmentation models using **Segmentation Models PyTorch (SMP)**.
-   - Supports configurable encoders such as ResNet and EfficientNet.
+   - Supporting different encoder configurations such as ResNet and EfficientNet.
-   - Loss: Dice + Cross-Entropy.
+   - Loss: using Dice + Cross-Entropy.

 3. **Training and Validation**
-   - Displays training progress with loss curves.
+   - Showing training progress.
-   - Automatically saves best-performing model checkpoints.
+   - Automatically saving best model checkpoints.

-4. **Ejection Fraction Computation**
+4. **Computing Ejection Fraction**
-   - Calculates EF via **Simpson’s biplane formula** using segmented LV cavities.
+   - Calculating LVEF by **Simpson’s biplane formula** using segmented LV cavities.

 5. **Calibration and Evaluation**
-   - Computes metrics: MAE, Bias, SD, Limits of Agreement, Pearson’s *r*, and R².
+   - Computing important metrics: MAE, Bias, SD, Limits of Agreement, Pearson’s *r*, and R².

 6. **Visualization**
-   - Scatter plots and Bland–Altman plots (pre/post calibration).
+   - Plotting Scatter plots and Bland–Altman plots both pre and post processing and also after calibration.

 ---

-## 🧰 How to Run
+## How to Run

 ### Requirements
 - Python ≥ 3.9